Shopify/yjit-bench/README.md

 ### Printing YJIT stats

-The `--yjit-stats` option of `./run_benchmarks.rb` allows you to print the diff YJIT stats at each iteration with the default harness.
+The `--yjit-stats` option of `./run_benchmarks.rb` allows you to print the diff of YJIT stats counters after each iteration with the default harness.

 ```
 ./run_benchmarks.rb --yjit-stats=code_region_size,yjit_alloc_size